dixeed/docs/PUBLIC_PACKAGE.md

 Your `travis.yml` might not be identical as this one so I'll just pinpoint the import part:
 * Make sure to always have a **Node v8+** build in your configuration.
 Semantic-release does not work in an environment < Node v8.0.0.
 In Travis the run with the highest Node version is the build leader so it will be responsible of running the `npm run semantic-release` command.
 * Your package will be runned against every node version specified in the `node_js` property.
-They all need to passed for your build to succeed.
+They all need to pass for your build to succeed.
 * If you are using the latest version of NPM, make sure to update it before Travis installs your project dependencies by adding:
 ```yml
 before_install:
   - npm install -g npm@latest
 ```
 * The part with `npm prune` might not be useful so you can delete it.
 It can even be a problem and remove semantic-release hence preventing you from publishing.
-(That's the conclusion I came to but if I'm wrong feel free to make a PR and correct that :+1: )
+(That's the conclusion I came to but if I'm wrong feel free to make a PR and correct that :+1: ).
+* Travis runs by default your `npm/yarn test` script defined in your `package.json`.

 ### Step 5: Add NPM metadata

 To provide NPM with as much information about your package we have to update your `package.json`.

-First if you want to publish your package as a **scoped package** meaning that it is part of an organization then you need to update your package name as is: `"version": "@scope/packageName"` i.e for an organization named `dixeed` and a package `utils` the updated name would be: `@dixeed/utils`.
+First if you want to publish your package as a **scoped package** meaning that it is part of an organization then you need to update your package name as is: `"name": "@scope/packageName"` i.e for an organization named `dixeed` and a package `utils` the updated name would be: `@dixeed/utils`.

 Make sure you have a `main` field as well.
 See [this](https://docs.npmjs.com/files/package.json#main) for more information.

 Then you can add `keywords` to your package to help users searching for it in the NPM registry.
 See [this](https://docs.npmjs.com/files/package.json#keywords) for more information.

 You need also to specify which files needs to be part of your package for your users to properly use it.
 See [this](https://docs.npmjs.com/files/package.json#files) for more information.
 A good rule of thumb is that **if your package does not depend on a file or folder to run don't add it** i.e tests folder.
-If your package is compiled by some library (webpack, rollup, babel ...) you might want to include only those.
+If your package is compiled by some library (webpack, rollup, babel ...) you might want to include only the files resulting from their build.

 If your package depends on particular version of node or npm you can specify it in the `engines` field.
 See [here](https://docs.npmjs.com/files/package.json#engines) for more information.